The first time I had my own travel car was in New Zealand, back in 2014.

 However, there are definitely times when having a little extra comes in handy.

-Having a car gives you masses more room to play with.
+Car traveling gives you masses more room to play with.
 Cooking stoves, cool boxes, oversized sleeping bags, tents, food, more clothes and shoes…It’s amazing how easy it is to fill up a car with stuff!

-8. Pick Up Hitch Hikers
+8. How to Travel by Car: Pick Up Hitch Hikers

 This won’t be for everyone.